Thackerey History, Family Crest & Coats of Arms

 The surname Thackerey was first found in Cambridgeshire where they held a family seat anciently, and historians claim that the family probably sprang from Tancred, a Norman Baron, who lived in 912 A.D, and share a common ancestry with the Tankervilles and Tancreds.

 One of the first records of the family was found in the Hundredorum Rolls of 1273 where William de la Thekere was listed in Norfolk.
 Later the Yorkshire Poll Tax Rolls of 1379 listed Johannes de Thakwra and Robertas de Thakwra.

 Early History of the Thackerey family

-Another 206 words (15 lines of text) covering the years 1811 and 1863 are included under the topic Early Thackerey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Thackerey research.
+Another 90 words (6 lines of text) covering the years 1811 and 1863 are included under the topic Early Thackerey History in all our PDF Extended History products and printed products wherever possible.